davidfestal/rh-che/README.md

     mvn -DlocalCheRepository=<root of your local upstream Che Git repo> clean install

-*This is the recomended way if you work on both the upstream che and the RedHat distribution.*
+*This is the recommended way if you work on both the upstream che and the RedHat distribution.*

 ##### Change the forks / branches used for the upstream Che repositories